Download our FREE smartphone app today!

 All students are members of the library and have their own accounts.
 Students can come to the library at break time, lunch time and after school.
 Year 7 and 8 students also have a library lesson once a fortnight.
 Students can take out two books at a time for a period of three weeks.

-- Year 7 and 8 Book Club takes place on Thursdays.
+Year 7 and 8 Book Club takes place on Tuesdays.
 Students take part in the Southwark Book Award which shortlists six new books published in the last year.

-- Manga Club on Fridays is open to all year groups.
-Students take part in the Excelsior Award for new graphic novels, create and share artwork, and watch anime.
+Manga Club on Fridays is open to all year groups.
+Students take part in the Excelsior Award for new graphic novels, play games, create and share artwork, and watch anime.

 Drop Everything and Read